Hibah-Ali/hibah-ali.github.io/README.md

 This was a work created with adobe fresco and after effects

-*Shades/values to emphasize shape
+* Shades/values to emphasize shape
-*mplied texture.
+* implied texture.